AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 ---

 {: .compat}
-:dizzy: This page is compatible with Klipper and Marlin.
+:dizzy: This page is compatible with Klipper, Marlin, and RepRapFirmware.

 ---
 ## Slight Perimeter Gapping